hbbit-dev/chimeraos-ROG-Ally-tricks/installing_custom_6.5.0_kernel.md

 ## Downloading the kernel
 The kernel has to be downloaded, yes, you guessed it... from my bedroom.

+### Kernel 6.4.7
 Kernel 6.4.7 got more testing, has horizon zero dawn performance regression but otherwise a 10% performance boost.
-Contreller after resume had a different behaviour for every person.
+Controller after resume had a different behaviour for every person.
 For me sometimes I lost steam and guide buttons but never native-xbox buttons!

 ```sh
 mkdir ~/kernel_6.4.7